Trick Shot (character): Remission

 Trick Shot was told by doctors that his cancer had gone into remission.
 Later, he learned that the supervillain Crossfire had placed a bounty on Hawkeye's right arm and a number of supervillains (including the Bobcat, the Brothers Grimm, the Bullet Biker, the Death-Throws, Mad Dog and Razor Fist) tried to claim the reward.
 Trick Shot aided his former pupil and Mockingbird to defeat the bounty hunting supervillains.

 Trick Shot, along with another supervillain called Javelynn, was hired by the Viper and the Secret Empire to protect a top secret research facility in the Canadian Rockies.
 Hawkeye, who had isolated himself in the area after the apparent death of his wife Mockingbird, stumbled across the research facility by accident.
 The Avenger battled Trick Shot and Javelynn and barely escaped with his life.
 Later, witnessing the cruelty of the Secret Empire, Trick Shot abandoned his mercenary contract and aided Hawkeye against a 'Bio-Com' (a Biological Combat Unit, a monstrous canine-like creature created at the Secret Empire's research facility).
 After the battle, Trick Shot offers his condolences to Hawkeye regarding his wife and gives him the information he needs to take down the Viper and the Secret Empire for good.
 Trick Shot then leaves Hawkeye to face the evil organization and retires from being a supervillain.

 Death

 Years later, Trick Shot's cancer returned.
-Baron Helmut Zemo offered to help fund the treatment, but only if Trick Shot trains the resurrected Barney Barton to be a master archer.
+Helmut Zemo offered to help fund the treatment, but only if Trick Shot trains the resurrected Barney Barton to be a master archer.
 Trick Shot agreed, but he was soon double-crossed when the training was completed.
 He was then badly beaten and his cancer is allowed to fester over a sustained period.
 Later, the dying Trick Shot was delivered to Avengers Tower to get the attention of Hawkeye.
 The Avengers tried to save him, but they were too late.
 Before he died, Trick Shot warned Hawkeye of the new villainous Barney Barton's impending danger.
 Later, while battling Hawkeye, Barney Barton declared himself as the new Trickshot.